fallen-icarus/cardano-loans/GettingStarted.md

 and withdrawal credential order. **This may not be the same order you specified when building the temporary transaction.** The node will reorder them based on lexicographical ordering.
-If you are not sure of the proper ordering, you can view the transaction file that is created with `cardano-cli` using `cardano-cli transaction view`; the inputs, policy ids, and withdrawal credentials will be properly ordered.
+If you are not sure of the proper ordering, you can view the transaction file that is created with `cardano-cli` using `cardano-cli debug transaction view`; the inputs, policy ids, and withdrawal credentials will be properly ordered.

 #### Submitting the final transaction